AdobeDocs/workfront.en/help/workfront-proof/wp-billingsettings/manage-your-billing/wp-billing-page.md

 description: To access the Billing page, open the Settings menu it the top right of the screen and choose Billing in the drop-down menu.
 ---

-# The `Workfront Proof` Billing Page
+# The Workfront Proof Billing Page

 >[!IMPORTANT]
 >
->This article refers to functionality in the standalone product `Workfront Proof`.
-For information on proofing inside `Adobe Workfront`, see [Proofing](../../../review-and-approve-work/proofing/proofing.md).
+>This article refers to functionality in the standalone product Workfront Proof.
+For information on proofing inside Adobe Workfront, see [Proofing](../../../review-and-approve-work/proofing/proofing.md).

 ## The Billing Page